16 Lessons From Over $175,000,000 in Multifamily Syndications

-- I told him that he could buy my book (all profits are donated to Junior Achievement),
+- Buy my book (all profits are donated to Junior Achievement),

 - Listen to my podcast and write a review on iTunes

-- And/or be on the lookout for off-market deals that are 150+ units
+- Be on the lookout for off-market deals that are 150+ units

 I appreciated him asking and was curious which one he’d pick and/or what he would say/do.

-He said he loves listening to books and he would get the audio version of my book after he finishes up with two or three other books he’s currently listening to.
+He said he loves listening to audiobooks and that he would get the audio version of my book after he finishes up with two or three other books he’s currently listening to.

 I then had to leave so we parted ways.

 Question: How good did he do at adding value to my life?

 Answer: To Be Determined.